flutter/website/material-design-catalog.md

 permalink: /material-design-catalog/
 ---

 This page catalogs Flutter’s reference implementation of UI components from Google’s [Material Design Specification](https://material.google.com/).
 You can see many of the material design widgets in action in our [Flutter Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery) demo app.

-For an overview of different kinds of widgets in Flutter, please take a look at the [Basic Widgets Overview](/basic-widgets/).
+Flutter makes material design easy to implement, but you don't need to use material design in your app.
+Flutter's base widgets provide extensible starting points to build customer UIs with Flutter.
+To learn more, check out the [Basic Widgets Overview](/basic-widgets/).

 <!-- Data for the catalog comes from catalog.csv in the _data folder -->
 {% for comp in site.data.catalog %}